benelan/gh-fzf/README.md

   - `alt-a`: Filter the list, showing issues assigned to you
   - `alt-A`: Filter the list, showing issues authored by you
   - `alt-m`: Filter the list, showing issues where you are mentioned
+  - `alt-s`: Filter the list, showing issues with any state (open or closed)

 ### `pr`